-As a component of the incident action planning process, Operational NEBA is conducted by the Control Agency with responsibility for the spill response activity.
-Where there are different activities controlled by different IMTs, as in a cross-jurisdictional response between Santos and DoT/NT IMT, consultation will be required during the NEBA process such that there is consistency in the sensitivities prioritised for response across the Control Agencies.
+As a component of the incident action planning process, NEBA is conducted by the Control Agency with responsibility for the spill response activity.
+Where there are different activities controlled by different IMTs, as in a cross-jurisdictional response between Santos and WA DoT, consultation will be required during the NEBA process such that there is consistency in the sensitivities prioritised for response across the Control Agencies.

-A strategic NEBA has been developed for all response strategies identified as applicable to credible spills identified in this OPEP, with the benefit or potential impact to each sensitivity identified (refer to Table 6-4).
-While not all spill response activities included in the strategic NEBA would be under the control of Santos during a spill incident, they have been included to assist the planning conducted by DoT/ NT IMT.
+A strategic NEBA has been developed for all response strategies identified as applicable to the MGO/MDO vessel spill scenario, with the benefit or potential impact to each sensitivity identified (refer Table 6-4).

-In the event of a spill, Operational NEBA is applied with supporting information collected as part of the Operational Monitoring Plan (Section 10) to:
+In the event of a spill, NEBA is applied with supporting information collected as part of the Operational Monitoring Plan (Section 10) to:

-- + identify sensitivities within the area potentially affected by a spill at that time of the year (noting that the sensitivity of some key receptors, such as birdlife and turtles, varies seasonally); - + assist in prioritising and allocating resources to sensitivities with a higher protection and response priority; and - + assist in determining appropriate response strategies with support of real time met-ocean conditions, oil spill tracking and fate modelling.
+- + Identify sensitivities within the area potentially affected by a spill at that time of the year (noting that the sensitivity of some key receptors, such as birdlife and turtles, varies seasonally) - + Assist in prioritising and allocating resources to sensitivities with a higher protection and response priority (Table 6-3) - + Assist in determining appropriate response strategies with support of real time metocean conditions, oil spill tracking and fate modelling.

-When a spill occurs, NEBA is applied to the current situation, or operationalised (i.e. Operational NEBA).
-Operational NEBA Templates are filed within the Environment Team Leader folder on the Santos ER Intranet site.
+When a spill occurs, NEBA is applied to the current situation, or operationalised.
+Operational NEBA Templates are filed within the Environment Unit Leader folder on the Santos ER Intranet site.
 To complete the Operational NEBA:

-- + All ecological and socioeconomic sensitivities identified within the spill trajectory area are recorded; - + Potential effects of response strategies on each sensitivity are assessed in terms of their benefit or otherwise to the socioeconomic sensitivities; and - + All persons involved and data inputs have been considered for the analysis.
+- + All ecological and socioeconomic sensitivities identified within the spill trajectory area are recorded. - + Potential effects of response strategies on each sensitivity are assessed in terms of their benefit or otherwise to the socio-economic sensitivities. - + All persons involved and data inputs have been considered for the analysis.

 The Operational NEBA Form documents the decisions behind the recommendation to the Incident Commander on which resources at risk to prioritise, and the positives and negatives of response strategies to deploy.
 The Operational NEBA provides guidance to the IAPs and is revisited each Operational Period.
-It should be possible to see how the NEBA evolves as new information and expertise comes to light.

-Table 6-4: Strategic NEBA matrix - marine diesel oil spills
+Table 6-4: Strategic net environmental benefit analysis matrix - vessel marine diesel spill